 Organization is your golden ticket to running an event smoothly, and you not pulling your hair out.
 Create a checklist with basic items (budget, timeline, materials, etc.).
 Your fellow PTA members will look to your leadership to steer the planning process and keep them in the loop of what their roles are.
 Using online surveys to gather feedback, consolidate detailed information that’s pertinent to your event, and ask for volunteer signups can help cut down time on the back-and-forth correspondence between you and your members.

 The sooner you get the word out about your event the more likely it is you’ll see a high turnout.
-We suggest sending invitations six to eight weeks before the event so attendees can mark their calendars.
-Our event module allows you to create an event page and send invitations.
+We suggest sending invitations six to eight weeks before the event (or right at the beginning of the school year) so attendees can mark their calendars.
+It's also a best practice to send a second round of invitations a couple weeks later to those who have not RSVP'd yet.
+Our event module allows you to create an event site and send invitations.
 (You can even add your own PTA logos and images!)
-We recommend using our Smart List feature when sending events.
-Smart Lists let you generate email lists for a specific set of people based on the information they’ve submitted.
-For example, if you sent out an invite to get RSVPs, your next email can target those who replied “yes.”
-Once you’ve sent the invitations, you can use our event module to post updates and answer any questions guests have.
+We recommend using our Smart List feature to target people on your guest list.
+Smart Lists let you generate email lists for a specific set of people based on platform data.
+For example, if you sent out an invite to get RSVPs, your next email can target those who replied “Maybe” or those who didn't reply yet.
+As your event date draws near, you can use the event site to post updates and answer any questions guests have.
 Increasing your engagement efforts beforehand is a great way to build anticipation so everyone is as excited about the event as you are!

 3. Sharing is caring